hackley2/laravel-docker-package/readme.md

 Now that the docker files are all in place, follow these steps to spin up and manage your Docker LAMP stack:

-1. Setup your database settings in you .env file
+1. Setup your database settings in your .env file
 2. Set the DB_HOST in your .env file to "mysql"
 3. Spin up your Docker LAMP stack:
     ```bash